-This course allows for a special topic of study for individuals or small groups of students to study a Science topic abroad under the guidance of an ANU academic.
+This course allows individuals or small groups of students to study a Science topic abroad under the guidance of an ANU academic.
 Part of the course may be delivered at ANU before departure.
-Delivery of the course will potentially be a combination of lectures, field trips, workshops or practical work.
-The subject of topics will vary depending on offerings from the College of Health and Medicine or the College of Science.
+Delivery of the course will potentially be a combination of lectures, field trips, workshops and/or practical work.
+The subject of topics will vary depending on offerings from the College of Science.

 Upon successful completion, students will have the knowledge and skills to:

-- Understanding of specialist bodies of knowledge within the Science discipline.
+- Understand specialist bodies of knowledge within the Science discipline.

-- Understanding and application of the scientific process to a specific field of science.
+- Understand and apply the scientific process to a specific field of Science.

 - Effectively communicate scientific knowledge to a range of audiences via oral and written communication.

 All students engage with WIL partners (internal/external) as a component of the course.